 King Dasharatha had died because of depression of having sent his son Rama to exile on the demand of his wife Kaikeyi.
 Meanwhile, Bharata went behind Rama to convince him and get back to Ayodhya.
 Kaikeyi’s son Bharata was a good follower of his brother Rama and did not occupy the throne of Ayodhya according to his mother’s cruel wishes.
 The dead body of Dasharatha was preserved in ‘Taila Droni’ or tub of oil until Bharata returned.
 Traditionally Indians used to preserve many things in oil and honey without allowing them to decompose.
 This incident also tells us that the knowledge of preservation of dead body was well known at that time and might have been due to the knowledge of Ayurveda.

-Hanuman, the monkey God and servant of King Rama had visited Sita while she was in Ravana’s captivity, as a ‘messenger of Rama’.
+Hanuman, the God and servant of King Rama had visited Sita while she was in Ravana’s captivity, as a ‘messenger of Rama’.
 Sita sent a message to Rama conveying her miseries through Hanuman.
 She had said ‘If Rama does not come soon; Ravana will amputate my body with sharp instruments like the surgeon who would amputate the parts of a baby situated in the womb and throws out of the womb’.
 This shows that the knowledge of amputation was known at that time and also that the Doctor’s used to perform amputation on the ‘dead and impacted child’ in the womb.

 Read related: Influence Of Ayurveda in Darshanas: Analysis, Explanation

 We can find the description of many plants of trees in Ramayana, which according to Ayurveda have medicinal properties.
 Some of them are as below mentioned –